 Jean Alfred Villain-Marais, better known as Jean Marais (11 December 1913 – 8 November 1998), was a French stage and screen actor, writer, stage director, and sculptor.

-He was The Muse and longtime lover of multifaceted artist Jean Cocteau, who directed Beauty and the Beast, his big screen break at age 33 (he had been acting on stage since the age of 20), and Orpheus, Marais' other famous role at the time.
+He was The Muse, primary performer and longtime lover of multifaceted artist Jean Cocteau, who directed Beauty and the Beast, his big screen break at age 33 (he had been acting on stage since the age of 20), and Orpheus, Marais' other famous role at the time.

-He became a prominent leading man in the 1950s and 1960s, and performed in over 100 films in his career.
-In 1996, he was awarded the French Legion of Honor for his contributions to French cinema.
+He became a prominent leading man in The '50s and The '60s (especially in swashbuckler films), and performed in over 100 films in his career.
+He devoted his time to sculpture in the last years of his life, influenced by a friend of his and Cocteau's, German sculptor Arno Breker, who protected both Cocteau and Marais from German occupation authorities during World War II.
+In 1996, Marais was awarded the French Legion of Honor for his contributions to French cinema.

 - Beauty and the Beast (1946) as the Beast and Avenant